Myanmar on brink of economic collapse one year after military coup | DW | 01.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-A year after the military seized control of the country, Myanmar is facing a "multidimensional humanitarian crisis," the International Labor Organization has warned.
+A year after the military seized control of the country, Myanmar is facing a "multidimensional humanitarian crisis," the International Labour Organization has warned.

 "In the past, I used to buy breakfast from a tea shop near my office after early check-in at the office.
 Now, I skip my breakfast and eat my lunch early which I prepare and bring from home," Ma Aye told DW.

-On social media platforms, many others also facing economic hardships share their tips on how to spare every coin in daily life.
+On social media platforms, people who face economic hardships share tips on how to save coins in daily life.

 But Aye considers herself among the luckier ones.
 Unlike many around her, she still has a job.

-The country's construction, garment, tourism and hospitality industries were among the hardest hit, according to the report, as well as rural farmers.
+The country's construction, garment, tourism and hospitality industries were among the hardest hit, according to the report, as were rural farmers.

 In addition, an estimated 25 million people (almost half Myanmar's population) were living in poverty by the end of 2021, and 14.4 million people are now in need of humanitarian assistance, the ILO reported.

-The World Bank, meanwhile, said in its January report that Myanmar's economy is around 30% smaller than it might have been in the absence of the coronavirus and the military coup.
+The World Bank, meanwhile, said in its January report that Myanmar's economy is about 30% smaller than it might have been in the absence of the pandemic and the military coup.

-International sanctions, a halt in foreign aid, and withdrawal of foreign investors have all pushed Myanmar to the brink of economic collapse.
+International sanctions, a halt in foreign aid and the withdrawal of foreign investors have all pushed Myanmar to the brink of economic collapse.

-Millions of citizens, including civil servants and private sector workers, have joined Myanmar's civil disobedience anti-coup movement, refusing to pay electricity bills and taxes until the military is ousted.
+Millions of people, including civil servants and private sector workers, have joined Myanmar's civil disobedience anti-coup movement, refusing to pay electricity bills and taxes until the military is ousted.

 Businesses, especially factories, have also suffered from daily power outages.
 As most of Myanmar's electricity generation depends on hydropower, dry season will prove to be an additional challenge.